bonsaicms/metamodel-database/README.md

-# Metamodel Database for Bonsai CMS
+# Metamodel for Bonsai CMS

 ## Installation